safesoftware/FMETraining/README.md

 ## Module Length

-This module is designed to be delivered as an hour lecture and lab demonstration, with approximately two hours of lab exercises.
+The module's total length is approximately four hours.
+The lecture is approximately half an hour.
+The lab contains about two hours of walkthrough and exercises.
+Finally, the scenario-based exercise will take about an hour to complete.
 The instructor may choose to cover as many of these sections as they feel are required, or possible in the time permitted.
-They may also cover the module content in a different order, skip, or add new content to better customize the module to your needs.
+They may also cover the module content in a different order and will skip or add new content to better customize the module to their needs.
 Therefore, the length and content of the module may vary.

 ## Adapting this Module